atbaker/hypermasher/README.md

 It was created by [Andrew T. Baker](http://andrewtorkbaker.com/) as part of his [funemployment](http://andrewtorkbaker.com/funemployment).
 It is open source under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).

-## Video
+## Reception

+Hypermasher inspired [Hyperlax](http://hyperlax.tv/), a much better implementation of this concept created by [Taylor Crane](https://twitter.com/taykcrane/).

-Hypermasher inspired Hyperlax, and both apps were featured in the very first episode of [Rate My App](http://ratemyapp.com).
+Both apps were featured in the very first episode of [Rate My App](http://ratemyapp.com).
 You can [watch the video here](http://ratemyapp.com/video/6K_HgG_Xmf8/Walkthrough-Two-new-apps-play-realtime-hyperlapse-videos-to-music).

 Getting started
 ---------------